Create a dashboard in the Azure portal

 Screenshot showing a dashboard's global filters.

-By default, data will be refreshed every hour.
-To change this, select Auto refresh and choose a new refresh interval.
+To change how often data is refreshed, select Auto refresh, then choose a new refresh interval.
 When you've made your selection, select Apply.

 The default time settings are UTC Time, showing data for the Past 24 hours.
 To change this, select the button and choose a new time range, time granularity, and/or time zone, then select Apply.

-If you set filters for a particular tile, the left corner of that tile displays a double filter icon, indicating that the data in that tile reflects its own filters.
+When you apply filters for a particular tile, the left corner of that tile changes to show a double filter icon, indicating that the data in that tile reflects its own filters.

 Screenshot showing the icon for a tile with a filter override.